replicatedhq/help-center/content/docs/ship/assets/web.md

 {{< linked_headline "Utilizing HTTP Methods and Headers" >}}

-While pulling the contents of an Amazon S3 Bucket is a great way to deliver content to be used in Ship, web asset types provide the functionality to `POST` content to any private or public URL, such as a private Amazon S3 Bucket.
+While pulling the contents of an Amazon S3 Bucket is a great way to deliver content to be used in Ship, web asset types also provide the functionality to `POST` content to any private or public URL, such as a private Amazon S3 Bucket.

 The following example utilizes multiple headers to `POST` some Ship installation data to a private Amazon S3 Bucket: